Connection - Power BI Service

 Performance - Pivot Table

-- Use Power BI Data Caching for small dimensions typically used as rows or columns in Excel.
+Following steps can significantly improve the performance of any Excel Pivot Table:- Use Power BI Data Caching for small dimensions typically used as rows or columns in Excel.

 - Use one directional (one-to-many) cross filtering for small dimensions typically used as rows or columns in Excel.